AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 ### Step 2: Filter Proposals with Heuristics

-The initial proposal generation step prioritizes high recall which often results in many false positives.
+The initial proposal generation step prioritizes high recall, which results in many false positives.
 This step leverages prior knowledge, such as the Gaussian-like appearance and expected size of somas, to filter out trivial false positives.

 <blockquote>
   <p>a.
 Merges proposals within a given distance threshold.</p>